-The 2020 edition included additional information on on-orchard management practices; sustainability, particularly water and nutrient management; and an overview of the industry response to COVID-19.
-Around 200 copies of the book were printed, with many sent to Secondary Schools and Growers throughout New Zealand as it is a highly regarded resource.
-An electronic copy was also made available to download on NZKGI’s website.
+The 2021 edition included additional information on on-orchard management practices; sustainability, particularly water and nutrient management; and an overview of the industry response to COVID-19.
+Around 200 copies of the book were printed, with many sent to secondary schools and growers throughout New Zealand as it is a highly regarded resource.
+An electronic copy is also made available to download on NZKGI’s website.

 Cultivate Your Career is a big-day-out annual event that brings together the industry and secondary schools to expose Year 11, 12 and 13 students to the full spectrum of careers available in the kiwifruit industry – on-orchard, in postharvest and associated industries.
-Unfortunately, due to COVID-19, the 2020 events were postponed, which opened up room for research.
-On this basis, the 2021 Cultivate Your Career events will run later in the year and be targeted towards junior high school students.
+Unfortunately, due to COVID-19, the 2020 and 2022 events were postponed, but it is hoped that they will be reinstated in the future.

 With funding from the Ministry of Primary Industries, NZKGI was able to offer two winter pruning courses in 2020 and 2021.
 The one-day taster introduced the basics of the task and how it fits into the production cycle.
 It was designed for newcomers to the industry to be informed about the physicality of the task.
 Interested participants then had the opportunity to join a more intensive course focusing on skill development.
 Those who completed the training were encouraged to seek work as winter pruners on kiwifruit orchards.